We do often include affiliate links to earn us some pennies. See more here.

 First of all, what is Steam Play?

-Some games are flawless, some have major issues.
+Some games are flawless, while some have issues.
 Thousands of games are currently reported to work!

 How can I check compatibility with my Windows games?

-Take a look on ProtonDB.
+Take a look on the community website ProtonDB.
 Enter the game you wish to see and it will give it a rating from Platinum down to Gold, Silver, Bronze and Borked.
 If a game is rated Platinum from the user reports, you're good to go.
 If it's rated Gold, a lot of the time it will still work without issues but it may need some tweaks.
-Anything below Gold, is likely to require some manual effort.
+Anything below Gold is likely to require some manual effort.

 You can also follow our Proton tag for major developments and be sure to check out our dedicated Steam Play section.